What Is a Medical Records Coordinator and How Do You Become One?

 Take the first step toward a health information career

 If you are interested in the administrative side of healthcare, a career in health information could be a perfect entry point for you.
-The Rasmussen College Health Information Technician Associate’s degree program can help you qualify for a variety of opportunities in this field—and can be completed in as few as 18 months!2 Visit the degree page to learn more.
+The Rasmussen University Health Information Technician Associate’s degree program can help you qualify for a variety of opportunities in this field—and can be completed in as few as 18 months!2 Visit the degree page to learn more.

 1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook.
 Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
 This data does not represent starting salaries.
 Employment conditions in your area may vary.